-Worries persist, of course.
-Qazizada’s brother and his wife are still in Poland, hoping to come to the U.S. Her three sisters in Afghanistan remain in danger, and have daughters who aren’t allowed to attend school under Taliban rule.
+Though Qazizada’s brother and his wife are safely living in Poland, worries still persist.
+Her three sisters in Afghanistan remain in danger, and have daughters who aren’t allowed to attend school under Taliban rule.

 Meanwhile, when her own visa expires — currently scheduled for February 2023 — the future remains uncertain.